- Prospective Students

 - Official transcripts for any coursework taken since your last application

-- Official score reports for any tests (GMAT, GRE, TOEFL, PTE Academic) taken since your last application
+- Official score reports for any tests (GMAT, GRE, TOEFL, IELTS) taken since your last application

 - An updated résumé